fuse-code-support/FuseCode/README.md

 * Developer tools where the developer managers what plugins are loaded and takes responsibility for security (e.g.: programmers' tools).
-* Programs intended to run exclusively behind the firewall or with explicitly-trusted users (e.g.: other software developers in the same organization.)
+* Programs intended to run exclusively behind the firewall and with explicitly-trusted users (e.g.: other software developers in the same team.)

 ## This program